What is a cataract?

 The majority of the IOLs implanted are mono-focal.
 They can focus light rays from one particular distance only.
 Normally distance objects are clear and one needs glasses for reading.

-These IOLs additionally correct ‘higher order aberrations’ (especially spherical aberration), which cannot be otherwise corrected by spectacles.
-This improves the quality of vision and clarity especially in dim light condition.
+These IOLs additionally correct ‘higher-order aberrations’ (especially spherical aberration), which cannot be otherwise corrected by spectacles.
+This improves the quality of vision and clarity, especially in dim light conditions.

 Multifocal lenses are specially engineered and have different segments built onto the same lens.
 These segments focus light from both distant as well as near objects, allowing spectacle freedom for most activities.

-Traditionally used monofocal IOLs correct only the spherical refractive error.
-Patients with pre existing astigmatism will need spectacle correction for distance vision and near.
-Toric IOLs eliminates the need of glasses for distance.
+Traditionally used mono-focal IOLs correct only the spherical refractive error.
+Patients with pre-existing astigmatism will need spectacle correction for distance vision and near.
+Toric IOLs eliminate the need for glasses for distance.

 A limitation of standard multifocal IOLs is that they provide good distance and near vision but have a somewhat compromised intermediate vision.
 This is the distance used for working on computers.
-Trifocal IOLs provide excellent vision not only for near and far, but also for intermediate distances.
+Trifocal IOLs provide excellent vision not only for near and far but also for intermediate distances.
 We use it at Cataract Treatment in Navi Mumbai

 Toric Multifocal IOLs

-Selection of lens is a one time decision.
+The selection of lenses is a one-time decision.
 Have a word with your eye specialist regarding its selection.
 Visit the best eye cataract treatment in Navi Mumbai & Dombivli, Laxmi Eye Hospital.
-Industries most experienced eye specialists in Mumbai.
+Industry’s most experienced eye specialists in Mumbai.

-Dr Haldipurkar has been awarded with various national and international awards in the field of cataract.
-He has many publications and orations in international conference to his credit and is also author of a popular textbook in Ophthalmology.
-He has also serves as the president of Maharashtra Ophthalmic Society.
+Dr. Haldipurkar has been awarded various national and international awards in the field of cataract.
+He has many publications and orations in international conferences to his credit and is also the author of a popular textbook in Ophthalmology.
+He has also served as the president of Maharashtra Ophthalmic Society.
 In the last decade, the cataract department has made tremendous progress.
-Currently the cataract team consists of 7 experienced eye surgeons Cataract Treatment in Navi Mumbai.
+Currently, the cataract team consists of 7 experienced eye surgeons Cataract Treatment in Navi Mumbai.

-Cataract surgery is avoided during episodes of acute illness like fever, infections, cough and cold.
-Patients with well controlled diabetes and hypertension (blood pressure) can easily undergo cataract surgery.
-Patients with advances diseases of the heart, lungs, kidney, liver or any other organ need to have a detailed examination and clearance from their respective physicians to undergo surgery.
+Cataract surgery is avoided during episodes of acute illness like fever, infections, cough, and cold.
+Patients with well-controlled diabetes and hypertension (blood pressure) can easily undergo cataract surgery.
+Patients with advanced diseases of the heart, lungs, kidney, liver or any other organ need to have a detailed examination and clearance from their respective physicians to undergo surgery.

 Although both eyes can be operated on the same day, most surgeons prefer to keep a gap of at least a week between the surgeries of the 2 eyes.
 However, exceptions can be made as per the need of the patient and each individual case.